jdeschamps/htSMLM/guide/using-htsmlm.md

   <img height="200" src="img/pulse.png">
 </p>

-The activation laser panel offers a logarithmic scale with a user-defined maximum value.
-It corresponds to a single GUI property: **UV pulse duration (main frame)**.
+The activation laser panel displays a logarithmic scale with a user-defined maximum value.
+It corresponds to a single GUI property: "**UV pulse duration (main frame)**".
 While it is intended for a pulse duration in us, it can be used with an absolute laser power or power percentage, albeit with reduced dynamical range.

 - Slider: change the laser pulse / power up to the maximum value.
 - Top text field (gray background): change the maximum value allowed for the laser pulse / power.
 The value must be an integer.
 - Bottom text field: change the laser pulse / power up to the maximum value.
 Decimals are accepted.

-The laser name and colors are the same as the first laser (Laser 0, see parameters).
+The laser name and colors are the same as the first laser (Laser 0, see parameters), the maximum laser pulse also caps the pulse in the laser trigger panel (if present).

 #### Laser control panel